ChhiringLama/data-structure-js/README.md

-# Data Structures and Algorithms in JavaScript (DSA-js)
+# Data Structures and Modern Operators in JavaScript (DSA-js)

-Welcome to the Data Structures and Algorithms repository in JavaScript!
+Welcome to the Data Structures and Modern Operators repository in JavaScript!
 This repository is designed to help you understand fundamental concepts and implementations of DSA using JavaScript.

 ## Table of Contents